 If your brother sins against you, go and tell him his fault, between you and him alone.
 If he listens to you, you have gained your brother.

-Some time ago I listened as two people spoke frankly to one other.
-As the discussion heated up a bit, one of the parties said something along the lines of, “How dare you say that to me?
+Imagine witnessing this interaction between friends as a discussion heats up a bit, one of the parties said something along the lines of, “How dare you say that to me?
 Don’t you know who I am?”
-The other person responded, “I am your friend.
+The other person responds, “I am your friend.
 And if I am your friend, I must be able to speak honestly.
 Am I your friend?”
-Silence.

 In the passage above, Jesus describes a direct encounter between two people.
 Notice that the person who is offended is to confront the offender – just between the two of them.
 It takes courage to do that, wouldn’t you agree?

-Evidently, the prominent pastor had no one who had the courage to challenge him.
-There was no Nathan to correct David (2 Samuel 12:1-13).
-There was no Paul to confront Peter’s hypocrisy (Galatians 2:11-14).
-Though he was surrounded by other pastors and leaders in the church, he was alone.
+What if there was no Nathan to correct David (2 Samuel 12:1-13)?
+What if Paul failed to confront Peter’s hypocrisy (Galatians 2:11-14)?
+Though Paul was surrounded by other pastors and leaders in the church, he was alone.

-So, how many of us have friends who truly make us better together?
+So, how many of us have friends who truly make us better?
 How many of us are those kinds of friends who are able to speak honestly in any circumstance?